What Is Talent Acquisition? A Complete Guide

 - They generally do not approach passive candidates, which can be a great miss for you, as many of them are very good at what they do.

-- You work with the best consultants in the business who work for your industry.
+- You work with the best consultants in the business who work in your industry.

 - The candidates are more thoroughly vetted using a time-trusted process.